tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/git-commits.md

 ## Overview

 When collaborating on projects, it is important to have conventions for making Git commits to ensure consistency in the way of working.
-In this building block, we outline some of the most common best practices for Git Commits.
+In this building block, we outline some of the most common best practices for Git commits.
 In the end, we will be able to answer the questions:

 - How large should a commit be?
 - How often should we make a commit?